neurodata/nddocs-archive/tutorials.md

 #### Where can I find public data so that I may get started?

 We have processed and share several publicly available datasets on our s3 bucket.
-Contact [support@neurodata.io](mailto:support@neurodata.io) for information.
+Look at our [available data](http://m2g.io/tutorials/available_data.html) page for information about reading and accessing this data.

 #### How long does it take to run the pipeline?